+- 5.1.
 The competition must take place in suitable conditions.
-This decision shall be made by the Race Director, WWT Representative and / or the Head Judge.

-When assessing if the conditions are suitable for competition in all disciplines, the event organizing team will take into account the wind speed, wind direction, temperature, incoming and current weather, wave size and ocean currents.

-Shelter on the beach and sensible provisions such as hot food and drinks must be provided by the event organizer if the air temperature drops below 10° Celsius during the competition.

-Competition will not run if the water temperature is not at least 8° Celsius or above.
+This decision shall be made by the Race Director, WWT Representative and / or the Head Judge. - 5.2.
+When assessing if the conditions are suitable for competition in all disciplines, the event organising team will take into account the wind speed, wind direction, temperature, incoming and current weather, wave size and ocean currents. - 5.3.
+Shelter on the beach and sensible provisions such as hot food and drinks must be provided by the event organiser if the air temperature drops below 10° Celsius during the competition. - 5.4.
+Competition will not run if the water temperature is not at least 8° Celsius or above. - 5.5.
 The ruling on conditions is final.
 Protests surrounding the suitability of the conditions will not be heard / taken into account.

-6. ORGANIZERS AND NATIONAL AUTHORITIES
+6. ORGANISERS AND NATIONAL AUTHORITIES

-6.1 Event Organizers, National Authorities and Race Committee
+6.1.
+Event Organisers, National Authorities and Race Committee

-6.1.1 WWT recognized and sanctioned events will be run and organized by an individual or group that is recognized by the WWT.
-From here on they shall be recognized and referred to by the term 'Event Organizer'.
-The GWA Event Guidebook and GWA WWT rulebook will form the basis and protocol for judging and organization of all WWT competition.
+WWT recognised and sanctioned events will be run and organised by an individual or group that is recognised by the WWT.
+From here on they shall be recognised and referred to by the term 'Event Organizer'.
+The GWA Event Guidebook and GWA WWT rulebook will form the basis and protocol for judging and organisation of all WWT competition.

-6.1.2 National Authorities
+6.1.1.
+National Authorities

-The WWT may recognize all legally constituted National Wingsports Bodies.
+The WWT may recognise all legally constituted National Wing sports Bodies.

-6.1.3 Race Committee
+6.1.2.
+Race Committee